IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ode/gitops_terraform_ansible_eda/README.md

 - Event-Driven Ansible (EDA) listens for events (for example, webhook triggers, alerts, or Git changes) and automatically triggers Ansible playbooks in response.

 ## Prerequisites:
-    - Terraform Enterprise server
+  - IBM Terraform Self-Managed for Z and LinuxONE
   - Ansible Automation Plaform 2.5 (AAP) with Event-Driven Ansible (EDA)
   - Github or Github Enterprise
-    - Knowledge of how to use Terraform, Ansible (including Ansible Automation Plaform and EDA), and Github
+  - Experience with Terraform, Ansible (including Ansible Automation Plaform and EDA), and Github

 ## Sample Code
-- [AAP](AAP): sample code for code to use with AAP configuration
+- [AAP](AAP/): sample code for code to use with AAP configuration
-- [execuation_environments](execution_environments): sample code to build a suitable execution environment to use with this use case
+- [execution_environments](execution_environments/*): sample code to build a suitable execution environment to use with this use case
-- [playbook](playbook): sample playbooks and Terraform variables file
+- [playbook](playbook/): sample playbooks and Terraform variables file
-- [rulebook](rulebooks): sample rulebook to use with EDA
+- [rulebook](rulebooks/): sample rulebook to use with EDA
-- [terraform](terraform): sample Terraform configuration files
+- [terraform](terraform/): sample Terraform configuration files

 ## Terraform Enterprise Configuration
 1. Create an API token (or reuse an exisitng one)